phoenix-1337/OddsConverter/README.md

 ## Usage

 Enter the odds in your chosen format, select the format you wish to convert to, and click the "Convert" button.
 The converted odds will be displayed immediately.

+If you like it, feel free to put this app on your site.
+I only ask that you leave the link to my site in the HTML.

 ## Contributing